phumke/ember-component-plugin/README.md

 ### 0.1.4

-* Add ability to right click on and test a component or a specific test file
+* Add ability to right click and run all tests or a specific test type for a component
 * Refactored file searching to be more readable and easier to add new filepaths
 * Add support for global stylesheets